 - Unless you submit a Refusal to Record Request, your session will be recorded and made available to online attendees, and offered for download on the event website as part of the conference proceedings.

-- The netcast venues for the 2015 Global Summit are the Grand Ballroom, Mount Vernon A, and Meeting Room 12/13/14.
-Speakers presenting in a netcast venue must use the podium laptop provided by Internet2.
+- The netcast venue for the 2015 Technology Exchange is the Grand Ballroom A. Speakers presenting in a netcast venue must use the podium laptop provided by Internet2.

 - A clicker with built-in laser pointer will be provided on the podium for your convenience.
 You may use it to advance your slides or to point out specific areas of interest on the screen.